Questfall/docs/quest-mining/completion/README.md

 In addition to Mining Points, completed quests can also create Chest Shard rolls.
 The frequency of those rolls is controlled by the [Mining](rpg-attributes/mining.md) trait `Loot`, while the chance to receive a missing piece instead of a duplicate is controlled by the [Luck](rpg-attributes/luck.md) trait `Shards`.&#x20;

-Chest Shards, like a mosaic puzzle, make up a weekly set of up to 100 pieces, and when a user collects a full set of shards, they are rewarded with a free loot box.
+Chest Shards, like a mosaic puzzle, make up a weekly set whose size can vary.
+The initial product target is roughly 10 to 20 pieces, but the reward definition may supply a different non-empty piece pool.
+When a user collects a full set of shards, they are rewarded with a free loot box.
 Therefore, the more quests a user completes in a week, the more free loot boxes they will open.

 ***